antdke/antdke.co/content/posts/2021-01-13--Landing-Page-Hero.md

 In your header, you need to state **the value you provide**.

-A way to do this is to state how your product solve their problem better than competitors or no solution at all.
+A way to do this is to state how your product solves their problem better than competitors or no solution at all.

 Then you add a hook: Something that wows OR something that addresses an objection.